The Structure and Dynamics of Massive High-$z$ Cosmic-Web Filaments: Three Radial Zones in Filament Cross-Sections: Dynamical Equilibrium

 Using our simulations, we numerically evaluate \equs{accel}-\equm{Mgrav_a} as a function of radius, $r$, for each filament slice.
-Full details of how this is done, including convergence and robustness tests, are provided in Appendix \se{sim_numerics}.
+Full details of how this is done, including convergence and robustness tests, are provided in the Appendix \se{sim_numerics}.
 Here, we briefly review the key points of our fiducial method.
 For each slice, we begin by depositing all fluid properties, including the gravitational potential, onto a uniform cylindrical grid extending from $(0.05-1.1)r_{\rm shock}$ with a typical cell-size of $\Delta\sim 300\pc$, comparable to the size of the smallest gas cells in the simulated filaments.
 We assign to each grid-cell the fluid properties of its nearest-neighbour gas cell in the simulation.
 Despite not being inherently conservative, this method conserves mass, momentum, and energy to better than $\lsim 2\%$ both globally and locally.
 All numerical derivatives and integrals are evaluated on these grids.
 Before computing any partial derivatives, we smooth the relevant quantity with a one-dimensional Gaussian in the direction along which we are evaluating the derivative, with a width of $\sigma=0.5\kpc$.
 Evaluating both sides of \equ{gauss}, we find that our numerical estimate of $M_{\rm grav}$ deviates from $M_{\rm tot}$ by at most $\lsim 5\%$ at each radius.

-After computing the radial profiles of each mass-term for each filament slice, we normalize these by $M_{\rm tot}(<r)$ and stack the ten filament slices by taking the average of each normalized mass term in each radial bin.
-While it is the ratio of each mass term to $M_{\rm grav}(r)$ that tells us the contribution of the respective force to the filament support at that radius, we nonetheless normalize the mass terms by $M_{\rm tot}(<r)$, which is a smooth, monotonically increasing function that is within $\lsim 5\%$ of $M_{\rm grav}(r)$, which exhibits small fluctuations.
-We hereafter use the notations $M_{...}/M_{\rm tot}$, $M_{...}/M_{\rm grav}$, and $F_{...}/F_{\rm grav}$ interchangeably, and think of these as ratios of forces/accelerations rather than ratios of masses.
+After computing the radial profiles of each mass term for each filament slice, we normalise these by $M_{\rm tot}(<r)$ and stack the ten filament slices by taking the average of each normalised mass term in each radial bin.
+While it is the ratio of each mass term to $M_{\rm grav}(r)$ that tells us the contribution of the respective force to the filament support at that radius, we normalise the mass terms by $M_{\rm tot}(<r)$, which is a smooth, monotonically increasing function within $\lsim 5\%$ of $M_{\rm grav}(r)$, which exhibits small fluctuations.
+Hereafter we use the notation $M_{...}/M_{\rm tot}$, $M_{...}/M_{\rm grav}$, and $F_{...}/F_{\rm grav}$ interchangeably and think of these as ratios of forces/accelerations rather than ratios of masses.